 Investment income greater than or less than expected based on the investment return assumption, is recognized over a 5-year period under the current asset valuation method.
-Due to favorable investment performance during three of the previous five years, unrecognized investment gains exist that are scheduled to be recognized over the next four years.
-As a result, the funding value of assets was 98% of market value as of December 31, 2015.
-Furthermore, absent future actuarial losses, this is expected to put downward pressure on the required contribution amounts in the near term.
+As of December 31, 2016, the funding value of assets was 100% of market value.
+Due to investment performance during the previous five years, unrecognized investment gains and losses exist that are scheduled to be recognized over the next four years.
+This is expected to put downward pressure on the required contribution amounts calculated in the 2017 valuation and upward pressure on the required contribution amounts calculated in the 2018 and 2019 valuations.